sagemath/sagewiki_to_gh-2022-10-10/Days9Projects.md

  * ''Steve Kieffer'': '''Algebra sketches'''.
 Tools with which to produce sketches of a kind often drawn on blackboards to illustrate algebraic structures.

  * ''Michael Lamoureux'': '''EasyBalls'''.
 A 2D animation of colliding balls, maybe with gravity, maybe with E&M if I can get the 3D in there.

+ * ''Ryan Hoban'': '''Drawing in Hyperbolic Geometry'''.
+Using sage to draw geometric structures in the Hyperbolic plane.